| |

 Kahekili Highway vs Road to Hana – which is better?

 It isn’t easy to decide which road is better.
 Undoubtedly, the Kahekili Highway is more challenging, dangerous, strenuous, wilder, and less touristy than the Road to Hana.
 Kahekili Highway is different from the Road to Hana.
 It’s not nearly as tropical and does not have waterfalls, but it offers numerous sweeping ocean views that are missing on the Road to Hana.
-The drive Kahekili Highway is more exciting, but it is also scarier at the same time.
+The drive on Kahekili Highway is more exciting, but it is also scarier at the same time.

 Route 340 is a road for adventurous types who like high adrenaline levels.
 We strongly advise against driving Kahekili Highway with children and people with sensitive stomachs or travel sicknesses.
 If you are less experienced in driving on mountain serpentines, we also suggest you give up this route.
 Also, there are fewer stopovers here than on the Road to Hana.